Fireworks Guide: Indoor Fireworks

-These packs – there are now several on the market – contain a variety of small effects which you would ignite on an old plate or tin lid and gather around to watch.
+These packs contain a variety of small effects which you would ignite on an old plate or tin lid and gather around to watch.

 The favourite is usually the growing snake effect (to a younger mind, it looks like a poo!) and there’s also a selection of various coloured flames.
 This video will show you a complete pack in all its glory:

-Availability is good all year round for these packs which can be found online and in specialist firework shops.
+Indoor firework packs can be found online and in specialist firework shops.
 Some toy shops also stock them.
-Expect to pay £8 to £12 per pack.
+Expect to pay around a £15 pack.

 Cake and ice fountains

 The best effects for cakes (and by cakes I mean the edible variety, not the firework variety) are the small tubular fireworks called ice fountains.
 The term “ice” here is a reference to the fact these have cold fallout (i.e. no hot materials coming down onto your cake).
 These will be marketed as either cake fountains or ice fountains.